Flag desecration: Germany

-The original law from 1932 was expanded in 1935 to include the Flag of Nazi Germany.
+The original law from 1932 was expanded in 1935 to include the flag of Nazi Germany.

-Since 2020, it is also punishable by up to three years of imprisonment to damage or revile any flag of a foreign country (§104 StGB).
+As of 2020, it is also punishable by up to three years of imprisonment for damaging or reviling the flag of any foreign country (§104 StGB).
 Until then, only flags that were shown publicly by tradition, event, or routinely by representatives of an official foreign entity were protected.
 The legislative reform to include also unofficially or privately used flags was an explicit reaction to the repeated burning of Israeli flags during anti-Israeli protests.

 As part of that reform, a newly formed §90c StGB was introduced that extends the scope of protection to the flag and anthem of the European Union.

-After the fall of the Berlin Wall in November 1989, many East Germans cut out the emblem from their national flag in support for a reunified, democratic Germany.
+After the fall of the Berlin Wall in November 1989, some East Germans cut out the emblem from their national flag in support for a reunified, democratic Germany.
 This flag is now used by the Federal Foundation for the Reappraisal of the SED Dictatorship.